GDPR

 This fair processing notice provides information about the personal data we process, why we process it and how we process it.

-The Dental Team is the data controller of the personal data you provide.
-We have appointed Cristina Sirbu as Data Protection Officer and they will have day to day responsibility for ensuring that we comply with the Data Protection Legislation and for dealing with any requests we receive from individuals exercising their rights under the Data Protection Legislation.
+Our responsibilities The Dental Team Manchester is the data controller of the personal data you provide.
+We have appointed the Practice Manager as Data Protection Officer and they will have day-to-day responsibility for ensuring that we comply with the Data Protection Legislation and for dealing with any requests we receive from individuals exercising their rights under the Data Protection Legislation.

 We may need personal data from you to be able to provide services to you, to meet our legal obligations, to enter into a contract with you and/or to provide you with all the information you need.
 If we do not receive the personal data from you, we may be unable to fulfil our obligations to you.